-This article provides an overview of the available flight modes for Copter and instructions for how to configure which modes are available through the RC Transmitter.
+This article provides an overview and links to the available flight modes for Copter.

 Flight modes are controlled through the radio (via a transmitter switch), via mission commands, or using commands from a ground station (GCS) or companion computer.